zerxiesderxies/sd-webui-gan-generator/README.md

 The following are independent of the Interpolation Factor.
 - **Coarse_Average**: Generates an image with the average midpoint between Seed1 and Seed2 within the coarse layers.
 - **Fine_Average**: Generates an image with the average midpoint between Seed1 and Seed2 within the fine layers.
 - **Total_Average**: Generates an image with the total midpoint between Seed1 and Seed2 within all layers.
+Represents the true midpoint between the images.

 ## Credits
-Please give credit to me `ZerxiesDerxies` if you plan to start using this.
+Please give credit to `ZerxiesDerxies` if you end up using this.
 Credits to `NVLabs` and `tocantrell`.
 This is my first gradio project and a beginner in ML/AI, so take this with a grain of salt.